Read time 6 minutes

 Right from our school days, we are taught the importance – and the never-ending nature – of performing, which will continue till we are finally laid to rest in peace.
 For most of us today, the gap between our individual capacity to perform and the expectations therefrom has enlarged, which is a key reason why we suffer from various mental ailments.
 I was diagnosed with Isaacs’ Syndrome at a time (in 2016) when my father was battling Parkinson’s disease, and my diagnosis traumatized everyone in the family.

 I was wrong to assume that only my parents’ mental health would be affected.
 But I do think today’s younger generation is more vulnerable.
-I learned this lesson the hard way as my situation was unique and no one around me had ever faced anything similar.
+I learned this lesson hard as my situation was unique and no one around me had ever faced anything similar.
 But before concluding that, as a family, we should mainly focus on protecting our mental equilibrium in tandem with my treatment, we discussed this issue with my doctors, referred to several books, and consulted people who had somewhat similar encounters.
 In the process, I witnessed my parents embracing this new reality, distinctly different from the conventional lifestyle in which no one discussed mental health.

 Acceptance